-The Baltic division serves approximately 860,000 full-service private customers and approximately 96,000 full-service SME customers and is responsible for retail and corporate banking, trading and capital markets and transaction services to Estonian, Latvian and Lithuanian clients.
+The Baltic division serves approximately 1.8 million private customers and approximately 138,000 SME customers and is responsible for retail and corporate banking, trading and capital markets and transaction services to Estonian, Latvian and Lithuanian clients.
 The financial results generated by structured finance and life and wealth management provided in these countries are recorded in the Large Corporates & Financial Institutions and the Life & Investment Management divisions, respectively.
 This division's product range includes advisory services, mortgage and other lending, savings products and cards for both SMEs and private individuals in Estonia, Latvia and Lithuania.

-The Baltic division's customers have access to the range of SEB's product offerings and services through 113 branch offices in the Baltic countries as of 31st March, 2016, internet and mobile telephone banking and personal telephone banking services.
+The Baltic division's customers have access to the range of SEB's product offerings and services through 82 branch offices in the Baltic countries as of 31st March, 2017, internet and mobile telephone banking and personal telephone banking services.
 The Baltic division also provides automatic bank service machines (including ATMs and machines for cash deposits).

-The Baltic division is organised into three banking business units by geography and one pan-Baltic real estate unit:
+As well as operating, within the Baltic Banking business units, in a pan-Baltic structure of Baltic retail banking, Baltic corporate banking and Baltic treasury, the Baltic division is formally organised into three banking business units by geography and one pan-Baltic real estate unit:

 - Estonia;

 - Latvia;

-- Lithuania: and
+- Lithuania; and

 - Real estate holding companies.